 This document describes the installation of the Virtual LoadMaster (VLM) within a Microsoft Hyper-V environment.
-The VLM has been tested with Windows Server 2008 R2, Windows Server 2012, Windows Server 2012 R2, Windows 8 and Hyper-V 2016.
+The VLM has been tested with Windows Server 2008 R2, Windows Server 2012, Windows Server 2012 R2, Windows 8, Hyper-V 2016, and Hyper-V 2019.

 The Microsoft Hyper-V virtual machine guest environment for the VLM, at minimum, must include:

 - 2 GB RAM

 - 16 GB virtual hard disk capacity